ValyriaTear/ValyriaTear/README.txt

 - **Microsoft Visual C++ 2013 and later:**

 _**(Warning: not officially supported!)**_
-To build on Windows with Visual Studio 2013, do this:
+Please contact Authenticate for support about this one: https://github.com/authenticate To build on Windows with Visual Studio 2013, do this:
 1. git clone https://github.com/authenticate/ValyriaTear-VS2013-Dependencies.git
 2. Copy the ValyriaTear-VS2013-Dependencies folder into your Valyria Tear repository.